alpvelioglu/git-contribution-calendar-angular/README.md

 ![Git Contribution Calendar Screen Shot](images/product-screenshot.png)

-Git Contribution Calendar is a powerful tool that aggregates and visualizes your git contributions from multiple platforms.
+Git Contribution Calendar is a powerful tool that aggregates and visualizes your git contributions from multiple providers.
 Whether you're using GitHub, Bitbucket, or both, this application provides a unified view of your coding activity throughout the year.

+**Note:**
+* If you need VPN connection to access Bitbucket, you have to use <a href="https://github.com/alpvelioglu/git-contribution-calendar-ext">git-contribution-calendar-ext</a>
+  - It uses browser cookies to authenticate and access Bitbucket so you don't need to use Bitbucket access token if you login with Bitbucket account in the browser before using the extension.
+* If you don't need VPN connection, you can use <a href="https://github.com/alpvelioglu/git-contribution-calendar-angular">git-contribution-calendar-angular</a>
+  - It uses .NET Minimal API to access Bitbucket.
+See more details in the <a href="https://github.com/alpvelioglu/GitContributionCalendar.MinimalAPI">GitContributionCalendar.MinimalAPI</a> repository.

 Key Features:
 * Multi-provider support (GitHub and Bitbucket integration)